JesseVahlfors/Portfolio_project/readme.md

 For this project, I carefully selected the following technologies based on their ability to meet the project's needs in terms of scalability, performance, and ease of use:

-- **Django**: After completing university courses on Python, I was eager to apply my growing proficiency with the language.
+- **Django**: After completing **University of Helsinki open university courses in Python programming**, I was eager to apply my growing proficiency with the language.
 Django was selected for its robust backend structure, which allows easy management of future projects and scaling.
 Django’s security features and admin panel also make it ideal for managing content.
 - **Tailwind CSS**: I learned Tailwind specifically for this project.
 Its utility-first approach to styling allowed me to write concise, reusable classes directly within the HTML templates.
 This made it simple to rapidly develop and customize the layout.
 - **PostgreSQL**: Chosen for its strong support for relational data and seamless integration with Django’s ORM, PostgreSQL allowed me to efficiently set up the backend for data storage and scalability.
 - **Backblaze B2**: Used for cloud storage of media files.
 Backblaze B2 provides a cost-effective and scalable solution for storing and serving media files, integrated with Django using the `django-storages` library.
+- **HTMX**: Used for dynamic interactions without introducing a heavy frontend framework.
+For example, the contact form uses HTMX for partial updates (no full page reloads) while keeping the codebase simple and server-rendered.

 ## Development Process & Challenges

 During the development of this project, I faced several challenges, each of which contributed to my growth as a developer:

-1. **Database Setup & Permissions**: I had to learn about database structure and user permissions to effectively work with PostgreSQL and Django’s ORM.
+1. **Database Setup & Permissions**
+   I had to learn about database structure and user permissions to effectively work with PostgreSQL and Django’s ORM.
 This involved reading extensive documentation and troubleshooting errors.

+2. **Django–Tailwind Setup**
-2. **Django-Tailwind Setup**: Setting up the integration between Django and Tailwind took time, particularly dealing with installation conflicts between Node.js and Python.
+   Setting up the integration between Django and Tailwind took time, particularly dealing with installation conflicts between Node.js and Python.
 Reinstalling Python and project dependencies resolved these issues.

-3. **Email Contact Form**: Setting up the email form required troubleshooting missing configurations, such as form actions and redirects, along with configuring the email sending process.
+3. **Contact Form (HTMX + reCAPTCHA)**
+   The contact form evolved into an HTMX-driven workflow with server-side validation and Google reCAPTCHA integration to reduce spam while keeping the UX smooth and minimizing custom JavaScript.

-4. **Cloud Storage with Backblaze B2**: Integrating Backblaze B2 for media storage involved configuring the `django-storages` library and ensuring that media files are correctly uploaded and served from the cloud storage.
+4. **Cloud Storage with Backblaze B2**
+   Integrating Backblaze B2 for media storage involved configuring the `django-storages` library and ensuring that media files are correctly uploaded and served from cloud storage.

 These challenges helped me refine my problem-solving skills and gain a deeper understanding of Django’s systems.

 ## Key Features & Functionality

-- Built with HTML, Tailwind CSS, and minimal JavaScript for optimal performance.
+- Built with Django templates and Tailwind CSS, with minimal custom JavaScript.
-- Fully responsive design to provide seamless user experiences on both mobile and desktop.
+- Fully responsive design for seamless use on both mobile and desktop.
-- Database-driven backend using PostgreSQL to store and manage future projects and their data.
+- Database-driven backend using PostgreSQL to store and manage projects and their content.
-- Cloud storage for media files using Backblaze B2, ensuring scalable and cost-effective storage solutions.
+- Cloud storage for media files using Backblaze B2, ensuring scalable and cost-effective storage.
+- Contact form with partial-page updates using HTMX and spam protection via reCAPTCHA.

 ## Future Enhancements

 While the current version of the portfolio is complete, I plan to add the following enhancements:

-- **Expanded Project Display**: More projects will be added over time, with dynamic displays of each project stored in the database.
+- **Expanded Project Display**
+  More projects will be added over time, with dynamic displays of each project stored in the database.

+- **REST API**
-- **Restful API**: I plan to develop a Restful API to serve as the backend for future React frontend projects, providing greater flexibility and scalability.
+  I plan to develop a REST API to serve as a backend for future frontend projects, providing greater flexibility and scalability.

 ## Why This Project?